-That effectively undoes the company's then world-leading 2014 SAP migration to Azure, delivered by Datacom, which was touted as world's largest migration of a production SAP installation to Microsoft's cloud.
+Seven years ago, the kiwifruit cooperative completed a then world-leading migration of SAP to Azure, delivered by Datacom, touted at the time as the world's largest migration of a production SAP installation to Microsoft's cloud.

 The new deal also includes the implementation of several SAP digital supply chain applications including SAP global trade services, SAP integrated business planning (IBP) and the SAP logistics business network.

 Zespri will also deploy SAP analytics cloud, the SAP cloud platform, and SAP endorsed partner solutions from OpenText, Tricentis, and Celonis.

 The kiwifruit industry is growing strongly, recording global sales of $3.1 billion in 2020 with supply of kiwifruit forecast to surge from 164 million trays in 2020 to around 280 million trays by 2030.

 Dave Scullin, Zespri’s chief digital officer, said: Zespri’s Horizon programme will transform the way the company operates, replacing legacy systems and processes that were designed 20 years ago, before the significant growth experienced in recent years.

 "Our new SAP environment will transform the systems and processes across our business, from finance and supply chain to grower enablement and engagement, sales, and business planning," Scullin said.